hfakoor222/Routing_Diagnostics_App/README.md

 # Routing_Diagnostics_App

-This is a modularized program which updates networking routers and switches with configurations: there is a ping checker before and after the updates which pings ip_address library compliant (RFC compliant) address subnets, inputted by the user.
+This is a modularized program which updates networking routers and switches with configurations: there is a ping checker before and after the updates which pings ip_address library compliant (RFC compliant).
 It connects to every network device before and after configuration changes, runs dignostics, and compares those diagnostics.
 The user is able to rollback the devices in batch, by typing in "Y", as rollback_configs are saved in directory and on the device.
 The configs are transmitted using SCP (which network devices support).
 Obtaining the device configurations, and running network diagnostics is threaded, so the processes run in parallel (considering GIL).